Matriculation & Registration Information

 Undergraduate Status: Full or Part-time

-The following classifications apply to students enrolled in the fall and spring semesters (not University Extension non-degree programs and shorter sessions including summer):
+The following classifications apply to students enrolled in the fall and spring semesters or in summer session (not University Extension non-degree programs and shorter sessions such as winter):

 - Full-time undergraduate students (including students seeking a second baccalaureate) are those enrolled in 12 or more units in a regular semester.
 Part-time undergraduate students are those enrolled in fewer than 12 units.